Dark mode

 Features

 — Thermostat.
-Regulator that allows to automatically maintain the set temperature of the working surface.
-To do this, a special sensor monitors the temperature of the grill, turning off the heating when it reaches the desired value and turning it on again when it cools down by a few degrees.
-This allows to maintain the required cooking mode without any extra effort.
-Thermostats are very simple in design and inexpensive, and therefore are found in most modern electric grills.
+A regulator that allows you to automatically maintain the set temperature of the working surface.
+A special sensor monitors the grill's temperature, turning off the heat when the desired value is reached and turning it back on when it cools down by a few degrees.
+This allows you to maintain the necessary cooking mode effortlessly.
+Thermostats are very simple in design and inexpensive, which is why they are found in most modern electric grills.

-...ed: such a nuisance can only occur if too much time was chosen for cooking.
-Note that the capabilities of the timer depend on the type of control (see "Control"): with mechanical control, the time, usually, is set quite approximately (sometimes with an accuracy of up to a minute or two), with electronic control — with an accuracy of up to a second.
+— Shutdown timer.
+A timer that turns off the heat after a set time.
+This feature frees the user from having to monitor the time themselves: just set the desired value on the timer.
+Additionally, it significantly r...educes the risk of overcooking or burning the dish: such an unpleasantness can only occur if too much time was set for cooking.
+Note that the timer's capabilities depend on the type of control (see "Control"): with mechanical control, the time is usually set quite approximately (sometimes with an accuracy of one or two minutes), while with electronic control — with an accuracy of a second.

-— Autocook.
-The presence of auto-cooking programs in the grill — one or more.
-This feature differs from the timer described above in greater convenience and functionality.
-So, the user does not need to manually set the grill temperature for the operating time — usually, it is enough to select the type of product and the desired degree of roasting/warming up.
-A specific set of auto-cooking programs may be different, it should be specified separately; among the most popular options are “meat” (often with a choice of degree of roasting), “poultry”, “fish”, “burgers”, “sandwiches”, “sausages”, as well as a defrost mode.
+— Auto-cooking.
+The presence of one or more auto-cooking programs in the grill.
+This feature differs from the shutdown timer described above by being more convenient and functional.
+The user does not need to manually set the grill's operating time or temperature — usually, it's enough to select the type of product and the desired degree of doneness/heating.
+The specific set of auto-cooking programs can vary and should be clarified separately; among the most popular options are "meat" (often with a choice of doneness), "poultry," "fish," "burgers," "sandwiches," "sausages," and a defrost mode.

 — Removable plates.
-Possibility to remove the grill plate(s).
-The main purpose of this function is to make it easier to wash and clean the work surface after use.
-So, removable plates can be washed without problems in a kitchen sink, and often even in a dishwasher, while such features are not available for a non-removable design.
-In addition, some devices with this feature can be equipped with interchangeable plates of different types (see "Plates included"); and if the removable plate is damaged, it is enough to buy a similar part for a replacement — you do not need to change the entire grill or take it to repair.
+The ability to remove the grill's working plate(s).
+The main purpose of this feature is to facilitate washing and cleaning the working surface after use.
+Removable plates can be easily washed in the kitchen sink and often even in the dishwasher, whereas such options are not available for non-removable designs.
+Additionally, some devices with this feature may come with interchangeable plates of different types (see "Plates included"); and if a removable plate is damaged, you only need to buy a similar replacement part — there's no need to replace the entire grill or take it for repair.

-— Fixation of the height of the plates.
-Possibility to manually adjust the height of the top plate.
-The user can select the position of the plate below which it should not fall.
-This complicates the setup somewhat, but provides some advantages and additional capabilities.
-First of all, this is the possibility of “contactless” cooking - when the top plate is not adjacent to the food, and heating from above occurs only due to thermal radiation.
+— Upper plate height adjustment.
+The ability to manually adjust the height of the upper plate.
+The user can choose a position below which the plate should not descend.
+This slightly complicates the setup but provides some advantages and additional possibilities.
+First and foremost, it allows for "contactless" cooking — when the upper plate does not touch the products, and heating from above occurs only through thermal radiation.

-— Opening 180°.
-A feature found primarily in contact pressure grills, as well as individual pizza makers (see “Type”).
-When the lid is opened 180 degrees, such a device actually turns into a barbecue grill with two separate working surfaces.
-Thus, this feature allows you to grill not only in a “closed” but also in an “open” way.
-And some similar models provide separate temperature control (see below), further expanding the functionality.
+— 180° opening.
+A feature primarily found in contact grills and some pizza makers (see "Type").
+When the lid is opened to 180°, such a device effectively turns into a barbecue grill with two separate working surfaces.
+Thus, this feature allows for grilling not only in a "closed" but also in an "open" manner.
+In some such models, separate temperature control is provided (see below), further expanding functionality.

 The size of the work surface installed in the grill — that is, the surface intended for the cooked products.